freedomofpress/encryption-works/encryption_works.md

 - Meet your colleagues face-to-face.
 Each person should bring their own laptop.
 - Make sure your key is uploaded to a keyserver.
 In the "Key Management" section of Enigmail, right-click and select "Upload Public Keys to Keyserver."
 It should suggest [pgp.mit.edu](http://pgp.mit.edu) by default, which will work fine.
-- Search for your friend's key in the keyserver and download it into Enigmail.
+- Search for your friend's key in the keyserver and download and import it.
 Then, verbally verify that the fingerprints are the same.
 If you know your colleagues, this is enough, but if you're unsure of names, feel free to ask people to bring some form of ID so you can double-check.
 - Once you've verified their key is correct, you should sign it with yours.
 - You can see who else has signed a person's key by clicking on it and choosing "View Signatures" from the "Select action ..." drop-down menu.
 - In the end, each person should have an GPG keyring containing signed keys of each other person.